drhsqlite/fossil-mirror/test/markdown-test3.md

 If several labeled footnote definitions have the same equal label then texts from all these definitions are joined.[^duplicate]

+Several references should be recognized as several distinct numbers.
+(^There should be an interval between numbers.) [^many-refs]

 ## Footnotes

 [branch]: /timeline?r=markdown-footnotes&nowiki